amenis124/Single-Page-App/README.md

-- Due to me only having one JavaScript to switch between themes, I would of liked to implement a font increaser and a button to return the font to a previous state but i was unable to get my whole code wrapped inside a <div class>, only parts of my HTML would go big and small.
+- Due to me only having one JavaScript to switch between themes, I would of liked to implement a font increaser and a button to return the font to a previous state but i was unable to get my whole code wrapped inside a <!--<div class>-->, only parts of my HTML would go big and small.
 Although extending from that, i feel like having unnecessary themes like background colours etc would of been redundant and taken away from the assignment.
 My font increaser would of went something like this: